damianociarla/DCSUserPersistenceORMBundle/README.md

 ### Create your User class

 You must provide a concrete User class.
-You must extend the abstract model `DCS\User\CoreBundle\Model\User` provided by the [DCSUserCoreBundle](https://github.com/damianociarla/DCSUserCoreBundle) and creating the appropriate mapping.
+You must extend the abstract model `DCS\User\CoreBundle\Model\User` provided by the [DCSUserCoreBundle](https://github.com/damianociarla/DCSUserCoreBundle) and create the appropriate mapping.

 ##### Annotations